imtayadeway/imtayadeway.github.io/reading-list/index.md

 ### 2023

+- Fun Home: A Family Tragicomic, by Alison Bechdel
 - [You Better Be Lightning], by Andrea Gibson
 - [Amsterdam Photos], by Robby Müller
 - [How to be Happy], by Eleanor Davis